nickchops/MarmaladeQuickVirtualResolution/README.txt

 Set the size of the coordinate space you want to use for the scene, set the scene and then it will silently scale everything up to screen size.
 Can optionally scale touch events, but this has a performance hit and is pretty hacky!
-Note that Quick always returns *world* coord touch events.

-It is recommended to scale touches using:
+Note that Quick always returns *world* coord touch events so it is recommended to scale touches using:
 	virtualResolution:getUserX(x) -> screen to user world coords getLocalCoords(worldX, worldY, localNode) -> screen to "local" coords -
 		return value is relative to localNode